szoutwp/articles/31. TailwindCSS and Variables/README.md

 export default Logo;
 ```

-> INFO: I'm using the `twin.macro` library so we can use it with CSS-in-JS.
+> INFO: I'm using the `twin.macro` the library so we can use it with CSS-in-JS.

 To use our variables we just use them like so `text-primary` will use the value we defined above, `#367ee9`.
 Now
 if we changed the value in the `global.css` file it will automatically change here as well.